ProjectZeroDays/MMWormhole/README.md

 - Install MMWormhole via CocoaPods or by downloading the Source files
 - [Configure your App and Extension to support App Groups](https://developer.apple.com/library/ios/documentation/General/Conceptual/ExtensibilityPG/ExtensionScenarios.html)
 - Begin using MMWormhole to pass messages between your App and Extension

+### Prerequisites

+- Xcode 7.0 or later
+- iOS 9.0 or later
+- An Apple Developer account with access to App Groups

 ### Note